 Our guide will give you everything you need to know about what it takes to be a franchise entrepreneur, also known as a franchisee.
-We cover franchise examples, how to buy a franchise, financing options, why you should consider hiring a franchise attorney and more.
+We cover franchise examples, how to buy a franchise, financing options, why you should consider hiring a franchise attorney and other key considerations.

 The International Franchise Association defines a franchise as a “method of distributing products or services involving a franchisor, who establishes the brand’s trademark or trade name and a business system, and a franchisee, who pays a royalty and often an initial fee for the right to do business under the franchisor’s name and system.”

-Key takeaway: There are several differences between franchises and chains, specifically in how ownership is set up, the financing options available, the cost of operation and their profitability.
+There are several differences between franchises and chains, specifically in how ownership is set up, the financing options available, the cost of operation and their profitability.